skjolber/3d-bin-container-packing/README.md

 ## Details

 ### Largest Area Fit First algorithm
-The implementation is based on [this paper][2], and is not a traditional [Bin packing problem][1] solver.
+The implementation is based on [this paper][2], and is not a traditional [bin packing problem][1] solver.

 The box which covers the largest ground area of the container is placed first; its height becomes the level height.
 Boxes which fill the full remaining height take priority.
 Subsequent boxes are stacked in the remaining space in at the same level, the boxes with the greatest volume first.
 If box height is lower than level height, the algorithm attempts to place some there as well.

 When no more boxes fit in a level, the level is incremented and the process repeated.
 Boxes are rotated, containers not.

+ * `LargestAreaFitFirstPackager` stacks in 3D within each level
+ * `FastLargestAreaFitFirstPackager` stacks in 2D within each level

 The algorithm runs reasonably fast, usually in milliseconds.
 Some customization is possible.

 ###  Brute-force algorithm
-This algorithm places the boxes in the same way as the LAFF algorithm, but has no logic for selecting the best box or rotation; running through all permutations, for each permutation all rotations.
+This algorithm has no logic for selecting the best box or rotation; running through all permutations, for each permutation all rotations:

+ * `BruteForcePackager` attempts all box orders, rotations and placement positions.
+ * `FastLargestAreaFitFirstPackager` selects all box orders and rotations, selecting the most appropriate placement position.

-The maximum complexity of this approach is [exponential] at __n! * 6^n__.
+The maximum complexity of this approach is [exponential] at __n! * 6^n__ or worse.
 The algorithm runs for under a second for small number of products (<= 6), to seconds or minutes (<= 8) or hours for larger numbers.

-However accounting for container vs box size plus boxes with equal size might reduce this bound considerably, and the resulting complexity can be calculated using [PermutationRotationIterator](core/src/main/java/com/github/skjolber/packing/impl/PermutationRotationIterator.java) before packaging is attempted.
+However accounting for container vs box size plus boxes with equal size might reduce this bound considerably, and the resulting complexity can be calculated using [PermutationRotationIterator](core/src/main/java/com/github/skjolber/packing/iterator/PermutationRotationIterator.java) before packaging is attempted.
 See [example] in test sources.

-There is also a [parallel version](core/src/main/java/com/github/skjolber/packing/ParallelBruteForcePackager.java) of the brute-force packager, for those wishing to use it on a multicore system.
+There is also a parallel version `ParallelBruteForcePackager` of the brute-force packager, for those wishing to use it on a multicore system.

 Using a brute-force algorithm might seem to hit a wall of complexity, but taking into account number of items per order distribution for web-shops, a healthy part of the orders are within its grasp.